dancomanlive/dagger-fastapi-llm-demo/README.md

 ### Running the RAG Pipeline

-The pipeline is orchestrated by Dagger and can be triggered via the FastAPI endpoint or by calling the relevant Python functions.
+The pipeline executes Python scripts directly and can be triggered via the FastAPI endpoint or by calling the relevant Python functions.
 The pipeline will:

 1. Use the `retrieve` module to fetch relevant documents from Qdrant
 2. Use the `generate` module to create a response based on the retrieved context

-The pipeline uses dependency and model caching for efficiency.
-See `rag_pipeline.py` for details.
+The pipeline uses smart dependency management and caching for efficiency.
+See `rag_pipeline_direct.py` for details.

 ### Standalone Retriever Service (Pattern 2)